Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

     tty: true
     stdin_open: true
     restart: unless-stopped
+    volumes:
+      # attach a directory relative to the directory containing this docker-compose.yml file
+      - ./minecraft-data:/data
 ```

 There are other options available as well but these are the ones I thought most important, you can check out the full list on the docker-minecraft-server github page https://github.com/itzg/docker-minecraft-server and scroll down.